peepsid/peepsid-web-extension/readme.md

-# Scatter Classic
+# PeepsID Chrome Extension

-Scatter is a browser extension that allows you to sign transactions for multiple blockchains and provide personal information to web applications without ever exposing your keys or filling out forms.
+PeepsID Chrome Extension a browser extension that allows you to sign transactions for multiple blockchains and provide personal information to web applications without ever exposing your keys or filling out forms.

-# NOTICE: Scatter Classic is DEPRECATED!
+# NOTICE: PeepsID Chrome Extension is DEPRECATED!
-## Do not build apps only for Scatter Classic ( Extension ).
+## Do not build apps only for PeepsID Chrome Extension ( Extension ).

 ### Visit https://get-scatter.com/docs/dev/setting-up-for-web-apps to find out how to make dapps that support Classic, Desktop and Mobile all at once.